sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-shurmA/rasajalanidhiH_dvitIyakhaNDaH.md

 Makshikas are of three different kinds, vlz, yellow, white, and red.
 They are also sub-divided into four classes according to their shape, due to the difference in the location of the soils in which they are to be found, viz, (1) round like a kadamba flower, (2) having the shape of an oyster shell (3) having the shape of a finger ring, and (4) resembling burnt tubari in colour.

-Of these varieties, the one which is yellowish is called swarna makshika, and that which is reddish is called [bimala](# "Bimala is separately treated later on."), Swarna makshika is the best of all these varieties.
+Of these varieties, the one which is yellowish is called swarna makshika, and that which is reddish is called bimala[^9], Swarna makshika is the best of all these varieties.
 It has the colour of gold ^(7/₁₆)parts fine.Bimala is a bit inferior in quality to swarna makshika.
 Similarly, the makshika which has the shape of an oyster shell and some other varieties having the colour of silver are the worst of all, As regards merit of these different varieties, it depends upon the quantity of gold contained in each.

+[^9]: "Bimala is separately treated later on."

 **किञ्चित् सुवर्णसाहित्यात् स्वर्णमाक्षिकमीरितम्।**